-In EDAS, an ingress is a collection of routing rules that are used to route external HTTP traffic to internal services.
-You can configure different Kubernetes ingresses for one application.
-This way, external requests can be routed to different Services in a cluster based on different routing rules.
-This topic describes how to configure an ingress for an application and routing rules in the EDAS console.
+In Enterprise Distributed Application Service (EDAS), an ingress is a collection of routing rules that are used to route external HTTP or HTTPS traffic to internal services.
+You can configure different Kubernetes ingresses for an application.
+This way, external requests can be routed to different services in a cluster based on different routing rules.
+This topic describes how to configure an ingress for an application and configure routing rules in the EDAS console.

 By default, an ingress controller is deployed when you create a Kubernetes cluster.
 The ingress controller is used to parse the routing rules of the ingresses in the cluster.
-After the ingress controller receives a request that matches a routing method of an ingress, the request is routed to the corresponding Service.
-Then, the Service forwards the request to pods and the pods process the request.
+After the ingress controller receives a request that matches a routing rule of an ingress, the request is routed to the corresponding service.
+Then, the service forwards the request to pods and the pods process the request.

-- An ingress is a collection of routing rules that are used to route external HTTP traffic to internal Services.
+- An ingress is a collection of routing rules that are used to route external HTTP or HTTPS traffic to internal services.

-- An ingress controller is a reverse proxy that parses the routing rules of ingresses and routes HTTP traffic to the corresponding Service based on the rules.
+- An ingress controller is a reverse proxy that parses the routing rules of ingresses and routes HTTP or HTTPS traffic to the corresponding service based on the rules.